-Tim Hunt.
-Non Executive Director
+Tim Hunt, Director

 Mr. Hunt is founder and president of Huntwood Industries, one of the largest building products manufacturers in the Western United States.
-Tim Hunt has led the development of Huntwood Industries for the past 3 decades, taking the business from a start-up venture to a significant middle-market enterprise responsible for over \$2bn in sales.
+Tim Hunt has led the development of Huntwood Industries for the past three (3) decades, taking the business from a start-up venture to a significant middle-market enterprise responsible for over \$2 billion in sales.
+Mr. Hunt continues to be the president of Huntwood Industries.
 Mr. Hunt previously spent time as an investment broker, cultivating lasting alliances in the mining and investment communities and has been involved in the mining sector for over 30 years, including those as founder of Hunt Mining, which has been active in Argentina for 14 years.
+Mr. Hunt was Chairman and CEO of Hunt Mining until late July 2019 when the reverse acquisition with Patagonia Gold Plc took place.
+After the reverse acquisition, Mr. Hunt continues to serve as a Director of the resulting Company.